Noxs/haaaaaa/README.md

 module.exports = myFilter;
 ```

-And make sure you placed your filter in /filters
+Make sure you placed your filter in /filters

 Then you need to add your filter to the filters constructor located in lib/filters.js